Fernando Garcia

 Let's now do the line integral.
 A better way to think about line integrals is to think about the following expression:

-Where $\mathcal{C} $ is a Curve, a fancy word for a path.
-This curve depends on a single parameter which we usually denote with $t $.
+Where C is a Curve, a fancy word for a path.
+This curve depends on a single parameter which we usually denote with t.
 You can think of a curve as a vector that depends on a single variable.

-That is, we will start to only deal with the variable $t $ rather than $x $ and $y $ itself.
-Using this variable, we see that the vector field $\mathbf{v} $ can be rewritten as:
+That is, we will start to only deal with the variable t rather than x and y itself.
+Using this variable, we see that the vector field v can be rewritten as:

 And we have the infinitesimal: